melanie-at-veeva/sticker-shock/README.md

 ## Usage

-* Install sticker-shock as a Google Sheets add-on
+* Install `sticker-shock` as a Google Sheets add-on
+* Allow `sticker-shock` permissions to run on your spreadsheet
 * Click into a likely empty cell on your spreadsheet
 * Click "Add ons," then the sticker-shock action button
 * Watch with amazement as team morale increases 300%.